gonzaquis29/Testing-Challenge/Task 1/readme.md

 ## Notes

 - The test uses Chrome as the default browser.
-So it is important to ,make sure Chrome installed on your system.
+So it is important to make sure Chrome installed on your system.
 - The test generates random customer data for each run, ensuring unique test cases.
+However, there could be cases in which an account with the given consumer data exists.
+In such case, it is recommended to execute the test again.